(oks i TOE sin)

 • Discuss specific use of drug and side effects with patient as it relates to treatment.
 (HCAHPS: During this hospital stay, were you given any medicine that you had not taken before?
 Before giving you any new medicine, how often did hospital staff tell you what the medicine was for?
 How often did hospital staff describe possible side effects in a way you could understand?)

-• Patient may experience injection site irritation or nausea.
-Have patient report immediately to prescriber hemorrhaging, arrhythmia, difficult urination, severe headache, significant dyspepsia, strength differences from one side to another, difficulty speaking or thinking, change in balance, or blurred vision (HCAHPS).
+• Patient may experience vomiting or nausea.
+Have patient report immediately to prescriber bleeding (soaking one pad an hour), abnormal heartbeat, difficult urination, severe headache, dizziness, passing out, vision changes, bradycardia, seizures, severe abdominal pain, or signs of severe cerebrovascular disease (change in strength on one side is greater than the other, difficulty speaking or thinking, change in balance, or vision changes) (HCAHPS).

 • Educate patient about signs of a significant reaction (eg, wheezing; chest tightness; fever; itching; bad cough; blue skin color; seizures; or swelling of face, lips, tongue, or throat).
 Note: This is not a comprehensive list of all side effects.
 Patient should consult prescriber for additional questions.